 TAP Notes.
 Federal Agency notes issued under the FHLB TAP program.
 Launched in 6/99 as a refinement to the FHLB bullet bond auction process.
 In a break from the FHLB’s traditional practice of bringing numerous small issues to market with similar maturities, the TAP Issue Program uses the four most common maturities and reopens them up regularly through a competitive auction.
 These maturities (2, 3, 5, and 10 year) will remain open for the calendar quarter, after which they will be closed, and a new series of TAP issues will be opened to replace them.
 This reduces the number of separate bullet bonds issued but generates enhanced awareness and liquidity in the marketplace through increased issue size and secondary market volume.

 Tennessee Valley Authority (TVA).
-One of the large Federal Agencies.
+One of the largest federal agencies.
 A wholly owned corporation of the United States government that was established in 1933 to develop the resources of the Tennessee Valley region in order to strengthen the regional and national economy and the national defense.
 Power operations are separated from non-power operations.
 TVA securities represent obligations of TVA, payable solely from TVA's net power proceeds, and are neither obligations of nor guaranteed by the United States.
 TVA is currently authorized to issue debt up to $30 billion.
 Under this authorization, TVA may also obtain advances from the U.S. Treasury of up to $150 million.
 Frequent issuer of discount notes, agency notes, and callable agency securities.

 Total Return.
 Investment performance measured over a period of time that includes coupon interest, interest on interest, and both realized and unrealized gains or losses.
 Total return includes, therefore, any market value appreciation/depreciation on investments held at period end.